gabrielrih/sqlpinger/README.md

 # sqlpinger
 A lightweight CLI tool to monitor SQL Server availability by continuously executing WAITFOR DELAY on the database.
-It automatically detects and logs downtime periods, including total duration and timestamps — and prints a summary report at the end of execution.
+It automatically detects and logs downtime periods, including total duration and timestamps — and prints a summary report when the user cancels its execution.

 Perfect for testing connectivity, diagnosing intermittent issues or validating failovers.